JUSTICE

 While a Commuter yacht was generally considered a day boat, JUSTICE does possess well-appointed accommodations for four in the owner’s party plus crew quarters forward for two.

-Forward of the pilothouse, down a short companionway is the elegantly appointed saloon finished in English Pumpkin Pine paneling.
+Down a short companionway and forward of the pilothouse is the elegantly appointed saloon finished in English Pumpkin Pine paneling.
 Period chairs, a sofa, two end tables, and a bar area all complement this area.
 A day head is located to the port side adjacent to a hidden entertainment center.
-Down two steps aft from the saloon is the guest stateroom with a full to queen size custom berth to port and a head with shower to starboard.
-The engine room access is immediately aft.

 Galley